-How to Write a Captivating First Sentence (with Examples)
+How to Write a Captivating First Sentence: Tips, Guidelines and Examples

 Every part of the story is important, but nothing is as crucial to captivating the reader as the opening sentence.

-Yet many writers overlook the role of the first sentence, starting their novels (short stories, articles) with a cliché, a long descriptive sentence or even something artificially sensational for the "shock value".
+Yet many writers overlook the role of the first sentence, starting their novels (short stories, articles) with a cliché, a long boring sentence or even something artificially sensational for the "shock value".

 General Guidelines for Writing a Great First Sentence

 As part of my never-ending quest to become a better writer I took a class called "The Art of Fiction".
 One of the home assignments was to write an enthralling first sentence.
 It could be anything - from introducing a character to describing a feeling - as long as it made people want to read on.
-It could also be the first sentence of an existing novel or story you're writing.
 The sentences are then to be read for an in-class critique.

 "I always remind people that Jesus Christ is our lord and savior."

-I'm not religious; just observant.
-I saw this truck around the city with the phrase "Jesus Christ is not a swear word" on it, so I imagined a guy who takes this message seriously.
+I wrote it after I saw a truck with the phrase "Jesus Christ is not a swear word" printed on it in huge letters, so I imagined a guy who takes this message seriously.
 Some born-again Californian bum with a sun-scorched face and a spark of insanity in clear blue eyes.
 Someone who truly believes, and who's been to hell and back.

 Not to brag, but that sentence evoked the most personal reactions.
 People liked the use of an authoritative "I" and a sense of distance between author and character who they envisioned as a sheltered, scary, self-righteous evangelical nut.
 My favorite feedback was that it "makes you scared to read on," and that the story "could go anywhere".
 In fact, lets make that one the first first sentence guideline: